wlach/gtha-electrification/pages/electrification-and-solar.md

 ## Cooling

-During the summer, air conditioning is really nice to have.
-I wouldn't say it's _absolutely_ essential unless you have special needs.
+During the summer, air conditioning is really nice to have although I wouldn't say it's _absolutely_ essential unless you have special needs.
-Your two options here are both electric: a heat pump or a traditional air conditioner (which is less efficient).
-In either case, it's a smaller portion of our energy use.
+Your two options here (both electric): a heat pump or a traditional air conditioner (which is less efficient).
+In either case, it's a smaller portion of your energy use.
 For example here's our comparative usage in the summer (before we got the heat pump) versus the previously measured shoulder month:

 ```sql usage_shoulder_vs_summer
 select Month, "Electric kWh", "Total electricity bill" from utility_measures.utility_measures